asyncapi/website/pages/docs/guides/message-validation.md

     format: date-time
     description: Date and time when the message was sent.
  ```
 Here the expected payload `lightMeasured` is an integer.
- If producer sends a message with type boolean, a validation error will be included in the message.
+A validation error will be included if the producer sends a message with the type boolean.
  ```
  "_asyncapi_eg_validation_error": "{\"ts\":\"2021-12-20T11:33:26.583143572Z\",\"errors\":[\"lumens: Invalid type.
 Expected: integer, given: boolean\"]}",
  ```